camaraproject/Commonalities/documentation/CAMARA_API_DG_new.md

 Title describes the API shortly.
 The title shall not include the term "API" in it.

 #### Description
-No special restrictions specified in Camara.
+No special restrictions specified in CAMARA.

 #### Version
 APIs shall use the [versioning-format](https://lf-camaraproject.atlassian.net/wiki/x/3yLe) as specified by the release management working group.